KennyVaneetvelde/atomic-research-mcp/README.md

 # Agentic Research MCP

-A powerful web research pipeline built on the Model Context Protocol (MCP) and Atomic Agents framework.
+A powerful web research pipeline MCP built with the [Atomic Agents framework](https://github.com/BrainBlend-AI/atomic-agents).

+For a full breakdown of the code, please check this article

 ## Overview